A County We Can Count On.

 State Rep. Charles Skold

-At-Large City Councilor Ben Grant
+At-Large Councilor Ben Grant

-School Board Chair Sarah Lentz
+At-Large School Board Chair Sarah Lentz

-State Sen. Anne Carney
+State Senator Anne Carney

 Westbrook Mayor David Morse